j-West/Colored-reindeer/README.md

 # Colored Reindeer

-## Twelfth exercise in front-end-milestones/the-static-web
+## 12th exercise in front-end-milestones/the-static-web

 ### Instructions for exercise